-Involved faculty, staff, and students will be happy to hear from you, and to help connect you with campus or community partners.
+Involved faculty, staff, and students will be happy to hear from you and to help you connect with campus or community partners.

 Faculty and students in this department, which is housed in the College of Arts and Sciences, work to unlock the mysteries of the human brain by studying social relationships, mental disorders, child development, education, criminality, and the relationship between humans and animals.